 One other step that you should take is to boost call center capabilities to make sure it’s up to the task.

 Start by reviewing call center activities to make sure you’re not failing at customer service.
 Then make changes where necessary.
-The goal is using your call center to create a customer-centric strategy.
+The goal is to use your call center to create a customer-centric strategy.

 Below are nine other best practices that can help when scaling customer service: